peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  This method may overflow.
 * `EInteger GetUnsignedBitLengthAsEInteger()`<br>
- Finds the minimum number of bits needed to represent this number's absolute value, in the form of an arbitrary-precision integer.
+ Finds the minimum number of bits needed to represent this number's absolute value, and returns that number of bits as an arbitrary-precision integer.
 * `long GetUnsignedBitLengthAsInt64()`<br>
- Finds the minimum number of bits needed to represent this number's absolute value, in the form of a 64-bit signed integer.
+ Finds the minimum number of bits needed to represent this number's absolute value, and returns that number of bits as a 64-bit signed integer.
 * `static EInteger getZero()`<br>
  Gets the number zero as an arbitrary-precision integer.
 * `int hashCode()`<br>